fastock/tendermint/docs/app-dev/abci-cli.md

 connects to the app using three separate connections, each with its own pattern of messages.

-For examples of running an ABCI app with
-Tendermint, see the [getting started guide](./getting-started.md).
+For more information, see the [application developers guide](./app-development.md).
+For examples of running an ABCI app with Tendermint, see the [getting started guide](./getting-started.md).
 Next is the ABCI specification.